uwhuan/MeetingScheduler/README.md

 ### /v1/session/{sessionid}

-* DELETE : Ends the current user session.
-Should be the current session id or mine.
+* DELETE : Ends the current user session
   * 200: Successfully ended session.
   * 403: The user is attempting to end another user's session.
   * 500: Internal server error

 ## Meetings user specific

-### /v1/user/{userid}/meetings
+### /v1/users/meetings

 * GET : Gets a list of all the meetings created by the user
   * 200: Successfully retrieved meeting data
-  * 401: No valid user with the given ID
+  * 401: User not log-ined
+  * 400: Parameter of the path do not apply
+  * 500: Internal server error \- can not get records from the database

+### /v1/users/meetings/{meetingid}

+* GET:  Get the meeting details for a specific meeting
+  * 401: User not log-ined
+  * 200: Returns the current state of the meeting
+  * 404: The meeting wasn’t found
   * 500: Internal server error
-* POST : Creates a new meeting
-  * 201: Successfully created meeting
-  * 500: Internal server error

-### /v1/user/{userid}/meetings/{meetingid}

-* GET:  Get the current status of a specific meeting
-  * 200 Returns the current state of the meeting
-  * 401 Could not verify player, or they are not in the game
-  * 404 The meeting wasn’t found
-  * 415: Unsupported media type
-  * 500: Internal server error
- * PUT/PATCH: Edit the current meeting
-   * 200 ok: Returns the updated state of the meeting
-   * 400 no updated: No new information was provided
-   * 401 unauthorized: Could not verify user
- * DELETE : Delete the meeting or ends the meeting
-   * 200: Successfully ends the meeting session
-   * 401: Could not verify player the user
-   * 404: The meeting  wasn’t found
-   * 500: Internal Server Error
-     Group

 ### /v1/groups